 Citizens’ Electric Company of Lewisburg, PA is an investor-owned electric utility and is regulated by the Pennsylvania Public Utility Commission.
-The service area encompasses approximately 55 square miles of territory in the borough of Lewisburg, Buffalo, East Buffalo and small portions of Kelly and West Buffalo Townships in Union County as well as a very small portion of West Chillisquaque Township in Northumberland County.
+The service area encompasses approximately 55 square miles of territory in the borough of Lewisburg, Buffalo, East Buffalo and small portions of Kelly and West Buffalo Townships in Union County.

 Operating one 69,000 volt substation and approximately 214 miles of 12,470 volt overhead and underground distribution lines, Citizens’ delivers nearly 175,000,000 kilowatt hours of highly reliable electricity annually.

 A Short History of Citizens’ Electric Company of Lewisburg, PA

 Citizens’ Electric was formed in 1911 on the heels of the failure of the Lewisburg Lighting Company.
 Dissatisfied with the service of the LLC, the Lewisburg Town Council did not renew their contract.
 Not willing to be left in the dark, influential local leaders of the day banded together to organize Citizens’ Electric Company of Lewisburg, PA.
 The new name was symbolic of their intention to maintain local ownership and control of the emerging company.

 Electrification of Lewisburg began in 1912 with the construction of a new substation at Front and St. Anthony Streets in Lewisburg.
 The service area expanded quickly with new lines reaching all the way to Eighth Street, then into Linntown and by 1917, westward to Fairground Road.
 Customer roles swelled from an initial count of 188 to 596 in the first five years of operations.

 The earliest use of electricity in Lewisburg was for lighting – carbon arc street lamps outside and tungsten bulbs inside.
 Shortly, the rotating electric motor made it’s way to town, forever changing the way we worked.
 Several of the earliest commercial and manufacturing customers were the Kurtz Print Shop, Purity Candy, Peerless Laundry, Weidensaul Bakery, Quaker Manufacturing and the Lewisburg Condensed Milk Plant.